Krisnaarji/TOP-Landing-Page/README.md

    - Refine layout with Flexbox
    - Polish styling (spacing, font size, colors)

-**other section will be explaned once i move or completed that seciton**
+**other section will be explained once i move or completed that seciton**

 2. **Information Section**
 3. **Testimonial/Quote Section**